Celebrate National Poetry Month and O, Miami 2013 At The Betsy-South Beach

 Also on Tuesday, April 16, Betsyâ€™s annual Poetry Broadside Exhibition opens with a light box display titled Manuscripts: the illuminated broadsides exhibition.
 Fragments of poems from both contemporary poets who will be in residence at The Betsy during O, Miami and internationally renowned poets with a link to Florida, past and present, will be interpreted by graphic artists and projected on light boxes.
 Miami artist Andrew Reid is curator and principal designer for the project.

 From Thursday, April 25 to Saturday, 27, the Betsy will be hosting a dozen poets in residence, in support of O, Miamiâ€™s efforts to create a three day intensive poetry festival on the beach.

 In addition to Richard Blanco, other visiting poets include Chase Twitchell, Achy Obas, Stacey Waite, Jose Angel Leyva, Jean Portante, Delana Demeron, Eduardo Corral, Kevin Young, Victor Rodriguez Nunez, Frank Baez, and Megan Amram.
 Readings will be held in B Bar throughout the festival weekend.
 For more information see www.omiami.org.

 What better way to celebrate allof this literary splendor than with a reading and a party?
 On Saturday, April 27, O, Miami will present a Global Reading on Roofdeck featuring international visiting poets.
 The Betsy will then sponsor its third annual Poetry Partay on Roofdeck following the reading, with food provided courtesy of culinary partner, BLT Steak at the Betsy.
-RSVP to attend this event to email@example.comBe sure to tell them Soul Of Miami sent you!
+RSVP to attend this event to email@example.comThank you for using Soul Of Miami!